-The beautiful younger woman who appeared so unexpectedly, so gloriously, in Michael Coolidge’s life one night?a seemingly chance pick-up at a quiet neighborhood bar?vanished just as suddenly a few days later, leaving him dazed and bewildered.
-Months later he chances upon Justine on a village street, locked in a violent quarrel with a menacing stranger ? a day later, that man is found dead in a seedy motel and Justine has disappeared again, leaving behind only a hasty plea for help.
+The beautiful younger woman who appeared so unexpectedly, so gloriously, in Michael Coolidge’s life one night—a seemingly chance pick-up at a quiet neighborhood bar—vanished just as suddenly a few days later, into thin air it seemed, leaving him dazed and bewildered.
+Months later he chances upon Justine on a village street, locked in a violent quarrel with a scary looking brute—a day later, that man is found dead in a seedy motel and Justine has disappeared again, leaving behind only a hasty plea for help.
 Michael’s efforts to locate her, or to find out something more about her elusive past, yield only further mystery, a confusing web of lies, manipulations and false leads.
 Who is the real Justine?
 Downtown art world sophisticate, or small town innocent?
 Victim or predator?
-Someone he can trust, or someone he should actually fear?
-This spellbinding psychological thriller confounds the reader at every turn, constantly causing us to revise our assumptions.
-It’s a fascinating study in character and a relentless, ingeniously head-spinning story?all deliciously unresolved until the very last page.
+Someone he can trust, or someone he should actually fear?Stephen Amidon’s spellbinding psychological thriller, The Real Justine, confounds the reader at every turn, constantly causing us to revise our assumptions.
+It’s a fascinating study in character and a relentless, ingeniously head-spinning story—all deliciously unresolved until the very last page.

 Stephen Amidon is the author of ten books, including the novel Human Capital, which was recently made into an award-winning Italian film.
 He recently lived in London, where he worked as a film critic, and now lives in Boston with his wife and children.